Oscar the miniature pig can stay home, just like it says in the “This Little Piggy” nursery rhyme lyrics.

 “I don’t think you’re going to have to add a potbellied pig park,” Smith said.

-A version of this article will appear in the October 23 2024 print edition of the Western Wayne News.
+A version of this article appeared in the October 23 2024 print edition of the Western Wayne News.